FBerding/aifeducation/README.md

   requires humans to generate a valid data set for the training process, leading to *small data sets*.
-- **complex constructs:** Compared to classification tasks where, for instance, AI has to differentiate between a ‘good’ or ‘bad’ movie review, constructs in the educational and social sciences are more complex.
+- **complex constructs:** Compared to classification tasks where, for instance, AI has to differentiate between a ‘good’ or a ‘bad’ movie review, constructs in the educational and social sciences are more complex.
 For example, some research instruments in motivational psychology require to infer personal motifs from written essays (e.g.,